Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Preliminary Discussion: Specifics of adversarial attacks on MLsgAPP

 \subsubsection{Treated as an evaluation objective}

-For the task of ML-based false data injection detection \cite{liu2021gandiam}, the authors point out that there are limitations for the attacker to access the sensor measurements and bypass the BDD.
-Therefore, every adversarial perturbation is forced to be small with the purpose of making the residue smaller than the BDD detection threshold.
+Second, the specifics are considered as an objective to be minimized or maximized.
+For the task of ML-based false data injection detection, Liu \textit{et al.} \cite{liu2021gandiam} pointed out that there are limitations for the attacker to access the sensor measurements and bypass the BDD.
+Therefore, each adversarial perturbation is forced to be small to make the residue smaller than the BDD detection threshold.
 The normalized cross-correlation and peak signal-to-noise ratio are used as metrics to quantify the similarity between the modified and normal data.
 However, since only a limited number of sensor measurements are compromised, the attack vector might be detected by the BDD that uses the complete information of the system.

-The BDD is also considered for generating adversarial examples against the ML-based stability assessment \cite{liu2021gandiam}.
-The adversarial perturbation is minimized to bypass the BDD checking threshold.
-Since the attacker's capability is limited, a nonconvex, nonlinear, and mixed-integer optimization problem is formulated to minimize the adversarial perturbation and maximize the attacking successful rate, with regard to the limited number of attackable nodes, the bounds of perturbations, and the potential impact on the control consequence.
-However, this complicated optimization problem can only be solved using a heuristic search algorithm that is computational intensive.
-The mentioned constraints are just treated as boundary conditions to calibrate the search directions.
+The BDD is also considered as an objective for generating adversarial examples against the ML-based stability assessment \cite{liu2021gandiam}.
+Since the attacker's capability is limited, a nonconvex, nonlinear, and mixed-integer optimization problem is formulated to minimize the adversarial perturbation and maximize the attack successful rate, about the limited number of attackable nodes, the bounds of perturbations, and the potential impact on the control consequence.
+However, this complicated optimization problem can only be solved using a heuristic search algorithm that is computationally intensive.

 From above, it seems that the adversarial perturbation can only bypass the BDD if it is very small.
 However, it depends on how to define ``small" for the adversarial perturbation.
 Different evaluation metrics have different characteristics to quantify the size of the adversarial perturbation.
-It is observed that the power data (voltage or current) changes a lot after the injection of the adversarial perturbation.
 To bypass the BDD, the adversarial perturbation is projected onto the nullspace of the coefficient matrix of the residue \cite{li2021adnn}.
-In a more practical case, the anomaly detection and error-checking mechanism used for analyzing the fluctuation of the power data should be bypassed \cite{wang2021blackboxnilm}.
-The anomaly detection is implemented with the distance-based approach to extract tampered data from legitimate data.
-Besides, the nonlinearity caused by the BDD constraint will increase the difficulty to obtain a feasible solution.
-Therefore, the adversarial perturbation is just multiplied with a small ratio in \cite{wang2021blackboxnilm}.
+More practical, anomaly detection and error-checking mechanisms are considered for the stealthiness of the adversarial attack \cite{wang2021blackboxnilm}.